acsone/setuptools-odoo/README.rst

 Versioning
 ----------

-setuptools-odoo does it best to detect if an addon has changed compared to the version indicated in it's manifest.
+setuptools-odoo does its best to detect if an addon has changed compared to the version indicated in it's manifest.
 To this end it explores the git log of the addon subtree.